Join millions of Canadians who have already trusted Loans Canada

 Is it better to go cashless?

-To avoid the potential issue of dealing with counterfeit money, it may be worth considering avoiding cash altogether.
-This will also help avoid being the target of theft and can help reduce the incidence of money laundering.
-But there are also drawbacks of going completely cashless, such as exposing your personal information to a potential data breach, leaving you with no alternative source of money.
+To avoid the potential issue of dealing with counterfeit money, it may be worth avoiding cash altogether.
+This can reduce your chances of being scammed or being the target of theft.
+That said, there are drawbacks of going completely cashless, such as exposing your personal information to a potential data breach.

 If I get a counterfeit bill, can I exchange it for a real one at a bank?